-A recent graduate of the University of Queensland, Phoebe Masel completed her Bachelor of Music with First Class Honours under the tutelage of Associate Professor Adam Chalabi.
-During her time at UQ, she won the UQ Sleath String Prize (2016), the Richard Pollett Memorial String Prize (2016 and 2017) and the 4MBS Musica Viva Sid Page Memorial Prize in Chamber Music (2016 and 2017).
-She was concertmaster of the UQ Pulse Chamber Orchestra and the UQ Symphony Orchestra, and was named as a Dean's Scholar in 2016.
-She represented UQ at the New York University 2016 Winter Strings Conference.
+A 2017 graduate of the University of Queensland, Phoebe completed her Bachelor of Music with First Class Honours under the guidance of Associate Professor Adam Chalabi.
+While at UQ, she was awarded the University Medal for Outstanding Academic Achievement, the Sleath String Prize, the Richard Pollett Memorial String Prize and the 4MBS Musica Viva Sid Page Memorial Prize in Chamber Music.
+She was Concertmaster of the UQ Pulse Chamber Orchestra and the UQ Symphony Orchestra, and represented UQ at the New York University Winter Strings Conference.

 Musician Beneficiary Support generously provided by the Harold Mitchell Foundation